Stacktical/stacktical.github.io/_posts/2022-01-25-stacktical-dsla-protocol-bonfire-burn-event-3-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ### New Native Burn Mechanism

-Up until now, DSLA tokens were burned upon SLA verifications, a core maintain task of DSLA Protocol.
+Up until now, DSLA tokens were burned upon SLA verifications, a core maintenance task of DSLA Protocol.

 In 2022, DSLA tokens will be burned for completing other maintenance tasks.